St Anthony of Padua Church, Liverpool

 St Anthony of Padua Church is a Roman Catholic parish church in Mossley Hill, Liverpool.
 It was built from 1931 to 1932 by the Franciscan Order of Friars Minor Conventual.
-It is located on Queens Drive opposite Liverpool College.
+It is on Queens Drive opposite Liverpool College.
 The church was one of the first started by the friars coming from New York in the re-establishment of the Conventual Friars in England after the Reformation.

 History

 Foundation

 In 1906, the Order of Friars Minor Conventual, the Conventual Franciscan friars came to England.
 Two Maltese friars, Fr Bonaventure Sceberras and Fr Roger Azzopardi started a mission in Portishead, Somerset that became St Joseph's Church.
 In 1910, the friars started St Anthony of Padua Church, Rye in East Sussex.
 In 1926, friars came from Syracuse, New York to Mossley Hill in Liverpool.
 The site of the church was bought from Liverpool City Council and the adjacent Elmsley House was bought to be a friary and parish hall.